OrfeasZ/Fallout/README.md

     java -jar Fallout.jar

+Your server will then be accessible at http://localhost:7423.
 If this is the first time running the server, launch it with the **-server** parameter to perform the first time setup.

 ### License